 - Inappropriate foot wear.

-Some useful tips to prevent LBP are:
+Some useful tips to prevent low back pain

 - Maintain a proper sitting position: keep both feet flat on the floor and make sure that your chin is tucked in, your shoulders are back and the lower curve in your back is emphasized.
 If this is too difficult to maintain, consider rolling a towel and placing it at belt level (the place where you would wear your belt)